Master in Intercultural Studies

 Course Structure

 The program is organised as a two- year program with two semesters each year.
-The first year consists of mandatory courses while the second year has one mandatory course and options of courses that can be taken either in Norway or aboard at one of our partner institutions.
 The second year is devoted to thesis writing.

 Mobility